levifry/miniapp1/README.md

 3. Start the client
     - `npm start`
 ```
-Server will now be running on http://localhost:3000
+Client will now be running on http://localhost:3000
 ```

 ### **Server**